New kinds of Greek soldiers

 Greek people called a soldier who fought this way a hoplite (HOP-light), and they called a group of soldiers who fought this way a hoplite phalanx (FAY-lanks).A hoplite phalanx was a very strong military formation – but it only worked if all the soldiers were well trained, and if they were all brave enough to hold the line.
 If anyone started to run away, the whole line would fall apart, and it wouldn’t work.
 Or, if some men went slower than others, or got out of step, it wouldn’t work.
 So hoplites needed to spend a lot of time training, the way people today train to be in a marching band, for instance.

-Did you learn what you wanted to about the Greek hoplite phalanx?
+Did you learn what you wanted to about Greek soldiers and the hoplite phalanx?
 Let us know in the comments!

 Learn by doing: a Greek shield